slowe8/c_hash_table/README.md

 # Hash Table

-A high-performance, memory-safe hash table implementation in C with **generic key support**, custom destructor support, and flexible APIs for different use cases.
+A performant, memory-safe hash table implementation in C with **generic key support**, custom destructor support, and flexible APIs for different use cases.

 Largely inspired by [Ben Hoyt's "How to implement a hash table (in C)"](https://benhoyt.com/writings/hash-table-in-c/) blog post.